What goes into someone's mouth does not defile them, but what comes out of their mouth, that is what defiles them.

 Stepdad and I aren't speaking about the prior evening.
 I think we were both emotionally spent and he was leaving that day.

 That afternoon, I went up to her room to discover that she had gotten a knife from somewhere and cut her thigh several times.
 I called the psychiatric hospital.
 They said they did not have a bed open anymore.

 When I first found this in Grace's room, I thought it was an original composition.
 I believe it is a poem - but I have not confirmed the primary source.

-I went on Monday with Grace to the outpatient school since there was no available residential facility bed, even though she now qualified for admission.
+I went on Monday with Grace to the outpatient school since there was no available residential facility bed, even though she now qualified for admission since she had another self-harm episode.
 I filled out the paperwork, I asked only a few questions, I was told little.
 It didn’t matter that I had questions anyway.
 I had to enroll her there.

 By Wednesday Grace is back at hospital because a bed had opened up.

 We get to the hospital and on our way through the locked doors we see the physician who had diagnosed Grace the first time.
 Grace was almost giddy happy to see him.

 "I'm back!" she exclaimed with a broad smile.